 For a listing of the specific kinds of antitrust matters that we have handled, click here.
 For a listing of the different industries in which we have advised and represented clients on antitrust matters, click here.
 For a partial list of some of our notable successes, click here.
-We perform this work at the highest level of proficiency, have received public recognition, are widely regarded as experts on antitrust matters, and have obtained superb outcomes for our clients, helping them to avoid antitrust liability and obtain appropriate redress for anticompetitive abuses.
+We perform our antitrust work at the highest level of proficiency, have received public recognition, are widely regarded as experts on antitrust matters, and have obtained superb outcomes for our clients, helping them to avoid antitrust liability and obtain appropriate redress for anticompetitive abuses.

 Our Recent Antitrust Cases and Matters.
-In recent years, Mr. Markham has served as lead attorney for the following companies in significant antitrust cases: (1) a substantial maritime shipper in Southern California that has been denied access to Santa Catalina Island (Curtin Maritime, lead appellate attorney); (2) a national provider of medical-travelers (Aya Healthcare, Inc. and Aya Healthcare Services, Inc., lead attorney); (2) a consortium of private-equity lenders (lead attorney); (3) a publicly-held retailer of hardware supplies that operated ninety stores (Orchard Supply Hardware LLC, lead attorney); (4) the largest privately-owned manufacturer of precast concrete products in North America (Jensen Precast, Inc., lead attorney); (5) a national polypropylene manufacturer (lead attorney in criminal investigation); (6) a distributor of medical devices (SMRT LLC, lead attorney); and (6) the world’s leading manufacturer of pulse oximetry products (Masimo Corporation, serving as antitrust adviser to its patent attorneys in bet-the-company patent and antitrust litigations).
+In recent years, Mr. Markham has served as lead attorney for the following companies in significant antitrust cases: (1) a substantial maritime shipper in Southern California that has been denied access to Santa Catalina Island (Curtin Maritime, lead appellate attorney); (2) a national provider of medical-travelers (Aya Healthcare, Inc. and Aya Healthcare Services, Inc., lead attorney); (3) a consortium of private-equity lenders (lead attorney); (4) a publicly-held retailer of hardware supplies that operated ninety stores (Orchard Supply Hardware LLC, lead attorney); (5) the largest privately-owned manufacturer of precast concrete products in North America (Jensen Precast, Inc., lead attorney); (6) a national polypropylene manufacturer (lead attorney in criminal investigation); (7) a distributor of medical devices (SMRT LLC, lead attorney); and (8) the world’s leading manufacturer of pulse oximetry products (Masimo Corporation, serving as antitrust adviser to its patent attorneys in bet-the-company patent and antitrust litigations).

 In recent years, Mr. Markham has also provided antitrust counseling to various global corporations and other major companies, including the following: the world’s largest manufacturer of LED products (Nichia Corporation; strategic counseling in various matters as well as master contract negotiations with its largest customer); a global automobile manufacturer (Isuzu Motors, Ltd.; counseling about multinational acquisitions and divestitures); a leading manufacturer of pulse oximetry products in the United States (Masimo Corporation, antitrust adviser in strategic matters); and various other companies.